 Sanofi v.
 Pfizer (Fed.
 Cir.
 November 5, 2013) illustrates one situation in which the older, pre-America Invents Act (AIA), first-to-invent rules benefited a junior filer, and the patent was awarded to the junior filer.
 Under the current first inventor to file rule, the senior filer would have been awarded the patent.
-In this case, Sanofi first filed a patent application on December 6, 1995, whereas Pfizer filed a patent application later on March 1, 1996 having claims directed to the same invention as that of the Sanofi patent application.
+In this case, Sanofi first filed a patent application on December 6, 1995, whereas Pfizer filed a patent application later on March 1, 1996, having claims directed to the same invention as that of the Sanofi patent application.
 Under the first inventor to file rule, this dispute would not have arisen and the patent would have been awarded to Sanofi.
-The Patent Office would have looked to the filing dates.
+The Patent Office would have looked at the filing dates.
 The first person (i.e., Sanofi) to win the race to the Patent Office wins.

 However, in this case, the result is different.
 During an interference proceeding before the United States Patent and Trademark Office, now obviated under the first to file rules of the American Invents Act, Pfizer presented documentary and testimonial evidence that it had isolated and identified the desired cDNA before the Sanofi benefit date.
 However, Pfizer did not have a completely accurate analysis of the entire nucleotide sequence prior to the Sanofi benefit date.
-The issue in this case was whether Pfizer’s activities constituted conception and reduction to practice before the filing date of Sanofi’s patent application.
+The issue, in this case, was whether Pfizer’s activities constituted conception and reduction to practice before the filing date of Sanofi’s patent application.

 Sanofi argued that conception requires that Pfizer have the full correct nucleotide sequence.
 In support thereof, Sanofi directed the Court’s attention to Amgen v.
 Chugai (927 F. 2D 1200 (Fed.
 Cir.
 1991), Fiers v.
 Revel, 984F.
 2D 1164 (Fed.
 Cir.
 1993) and Burroughs Welcome Co. v.
 Barr Laboratories, Inc., 40 F. 3D 1223, 1229 (Fed.
 Cir.
 1994).
 In each of the instances, the Federal Circuit distinguished the facts and holdings of those cases from the present case.